 But their need to have grandchildren isn’t something we should feel obligated to fulfill.
 Besides, they somehow always only pressure relatives of child-bearing age that aren’t their own kids.

 What do you mean you want your ~own~ life?

 While other countries expect their offspring to leave home by the time they become of legal age, our Filipino families hold on to us for dear life until marriage takes us away and roots us elsewhere.
 And even if we’re perfectly fine living with our parents (hey, it’s less expenses!), they still hold it over our heads that we live under their roof—which means following their rules.

 So when are we actually free to be our own person?

 Passion?
 That makes nothing!

-Chances are, no matter how good you are at your creative craft, your parents and aunts and uncles and grandparents advised you to consider a course and/or career that falls under the sciences.
+Chances are, no matter how good you are at your creative craft, your parents and aunts and uncles and grandparents and all of their neighbors advised you to consider a course and/or career that falls under the sciences.
 Their logic is intact; it’s no secret that the doctors and nurses and engineers and lawyers of us probably take home more money—but there’s a world to be explored beyond these routes.

 There are jobs now that weren’t even options when they were younger and they wouldn’t know how to explore or approach or understand them.

-There are so many more practices to file under toxic Filipino culture: how we view politics, how manhid we get when the trend settles down, how we have been raised to just accept things and situations as they are—and, if you ask me, it’s that last bit that really needs correcting; it’s the catalyst we need to change the rest of it.
+There are so many more practices to file under toxic Filipino culture: how we view politics, how manhid we get when the trend settles down, how we have been raised to just accept things and situations as they are, the debatable trait of resiliency—and, if you ask me, it’s that last bit that really needs correcting; it’s the catalyst we need to change the rest of it.